apache/brpc/docs/en/new_protocol.md

 ```c++
 typedef bool (*Verify)(const InputMessageBase* msg);
 ```
 This function is used to authenticate connections, it is called when the first message is received.
-It is must be implemented by servers that need authentication, otherwise the function pointer can be NULL.
+It is must be implemented by servers that need authentication, otherwise the function pointer can be nullptr.
 Return true if succeed, otherwise false.

 ### parse_server_address
 ```c++